 "Owe Otto 7 bit coin" (lower part of paper sheet)

 We concluded that the sentence about owing Otto 7 bit coins was written on the second paper sheet, torn from that notepad.
 Additional finding that was discovered inside the notepad from the apartment (item 4), was a red string (Figure 15).
-The red string was send to the police laboratories for further investigation.
+The red string was sent to the police laboratories for further investigation.

 Figure 18: Red string from Item 4